rfuzzo/MWSE/docs/source/guides/logging.md

 # Logging

 The MWSE Logger library allows you to create a logger for your mod.
-It can be a helpful tool when debugging mods, and has designed to be simple to use.
+It can be a helpful tool when debugging mods, and is designed to be simple to use.

 ## Quickstart

 ### Creating a Logger
-For the vast majority of use-cases, it's enough to write
+For the vast majority of use-cases, it's enough to write:
 ```lua
 local log = mwse.Logger.new()
 ```